-where $O$ is a local operator.
+with the Hilbert-space dimension $D$, do not depend on system size $L$.
+Moreover, we assume that these moments are finite.

 If $\rho$ was the microcanonical ensemble and $| \psi \rangle$ an energy eigenstate, this idea would be identical to the well-known eigenstate thermalization hypothesis (ETH) \cite{Deutsch1991, Srednicki1994, Rigol2008}.
 In contrast to ETH, however, DQT is no assumption and relies on a particular construction of the pure state $| \psi \rangle$.
 Specifically, for a given ensemble density matrix $\rho$, this construction reads

 which is the action of the square-root of $\rho$ on a so-called Haar-random pure state $ | \Phi \rangle$ \cite{Bartsch2009}.
-This particular pure state $| \Phi \rangle$ does neither depend on $\rho$ nor $H$.
+As discussed below, this construction particularly enables the reduction of memory in numerical simulations, since pure states (of dimension $D$) instead of density matrices (of dimension $D^2$) can be used. \\ The particular pure state $| \Phi \rangle$ does neither depend on $\rho$ nor $H$.
 In an arbitrarily chosen orthogonal basis, it is given by

-where $D$ is the dimension of the Hilbert space and $c_m$ are complex coefficients.
+where $D$ is again the Hilbert-space dimension and $c_m$ are complex coefficients.
 Both, the real and imaginary part of these coefficients are drawn at random according to a Gaussian probability distribution with zero mean.
 For such a $| \Phi \rangle$ and the resulting $| \psi \rangle$, DQT then leads to the approximation \cite{Reimann2007, Bartsch2009}

-where the statistical error $\varepsilon$ vanishes on average.
+where the error $\varepsilon$ depends on the particular realization of the random state $| \Phi \rangle$.
+However, it possible to make a statistical statement and $\varepsilon$ vanishes on average.
 More importantly, however, the standard deviation is bounded from above,

 Here, $D_\text{eff}$ is the so-called effective dimension.
-In the case of the canonical ensemble $\rho \propto \exp (-\beta H)$, which is most relevant in the context of our work, the effective dimension is given by the partition function
+In the case of the canonical ensemble $\rho \propto \exp (-\beta H)$, which is most relevant in the context of our work and explained in more detail in Appendix \ref{sec:details}, the effective dimension is given by the partition function